metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Falcons @ Commanders

 A power run up the middle on fourth down against Washington's defensive front, arguably the strongest defensive front against the run?
 Nice work, Arthur Smith.
 I'm starting to think Smith is a pony with few tricks.

+Younghoe Koo has been very disappoint as well this year.
+Maybe it's regression?